← Reference Deep-Dives Reference Deep-Dive · 9 min read

 Taxonomy Design for Agencies

 The taxonomy determines what cross-study patterns are discoverable.
 Design it before the first study, then refine quarterly.
+A taxonomy designed retroactively — applied to studies that have already been tagged inconsistently — generates unreliable cross-study results and requires expensive remediation to fix.

 Primary Dimensions